MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Comparison_Operators.md

 Description: Matches a string using regular expressions.
 When the input is scalar, it populates the `$Matches` automatic variable.

-The match operators search only in strings.
-They cannot search in arrays of integers or other objects.

 If the input is a collection, the `-match` and `-notmatch` operators return the matching members of that collection, but the operator does not populate the `$Matches` variable.